NHS commits to major safety drive as claims soar

 The NHS Litigation Authority (NHSLA) manages negligence and other claims against the NHS in England.
 It says it will push for major safety improvements going forward in a bid to enhance the quality of care and to minimise the number of negligence cases.

-To achieve the above, the NHSLA has announced the launch of a programme to enhance safety by supporting efforts to improve quality throughout the NHS.
+To achieve the above, the NHSLA is announcing the launch of a programme.
+It means to enhance safety by supporting efforts to improve quality throughout the NHS.

-The announcement comes in the wake of a successful £18 million funding scheme involving members of Clinical Negligence Scheme for Trusts (CNST) to financially back initiatives in areas such as radiology, human factors and maternity safety.
+The announcement comes in the wake of a successful £18 million funding scheme involving members of the Clinical Negligence Scheme for Trusts (CNST).
+This CNST aims to financially back initiatives in areas such as radiology, human factors and maternity safety.

 However, despite increased efforts from the NHSLA, it would appear that medical negligence claims are set to rise in the coming years, with payouts already hitting a new peak.